Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 1. Select The Best Commission Free Broker

-Now you have narrowed down the stocks you want to buy to build your portfolio.
+Now that you have narrowed down the stocks you want to buy to build your portfolio.
 Remember, Warren always says:

 The best time to sell is never